AI-Assisted Product Design in Practice

 The goal was not to build a full product, but to create a practical test environment for exploring AI-assisted product design workflows.

-The experiment was intentionally designed as a short sprint to simulate the kind of rapid exploration designers often do when evaluating new tools.
-They included:
+The experiment was intentionally designed as a short sprint, simulating the rapid exploration designers often do when evaluating new tools.

 AI coding tools as the primary interface — building directly instead of designing static screens